CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Ogre.** The ogre is searching for an easy meal and is too dimwitted to flee once combat commences.

-**Goblins.** The goblins hold knowledge of Cragmaw Castle and can provide directions if they are captured and confronted.
-Each goblin carries a pouch containing 1d10 copper pieces.
+**Vermkins.** The Vermkins hold knowledge of Mountainmaw Castle and can provide directions if they are captured and confronted.
+Each Vermkin carries a pouch containing 1d10 copper pieces.

-**Hobgoblins.** This group of hobgoblins actively seeks the adventurers in hopes of collecting a bounty.
-They possess information about the location of Cragmaw Castle but won't share directions unless charmed.
-One of the hobgoblins carries a roughly drawn sketch of one of the party members, along with the text "25 gold pieces for this one" and a black spider symbol beneath it.
+**HobVermkins.** This group of hobVermkins actively seeks the adventurers in hopes of collecting a bounty.
+They possess information about the location of Mountainmaw Castle but won't share directions unless charmed.
+One of the hobVermkins carries a roughly drawn sketch of one of the party members, along with the text "25 bronze coins for this one" and a black spider symbol beneath it.

 **Orcs.** These scouts are affiliated with the band currently established at Wyvern Tor.
 As they patrol the area, they search for travelers to ambush and homesteads to plunder.